jimmyheller/ai-productivity-tool/README.md

-# AI Productivity Tool
+# AI Productivity Assistant

-A Next.js application that uses AI to help users organize their thoughts, tasks, and ideas.
+A Next.js application that uses AI to help users chat, organize their thoughts, and manage tasks in Notion.

 ## Features

-- 🧠 Dump your thoughts and let AI organize them into tasks, notes, and ideas
+- 💬 Chat with AI to discuss ideas, problems, and plans
+- 🔍 Extract tasks from your conversation automatically
 - 🎙️ Voice input with transcription via Whisper API
 - 🔄 Integration with Notion for task management
 - 🔐 Authentication with Clerk